Spartanburg, South Carolina: Government

 The current mayor, Jerome Rice, was elected in 2021.
 Spartanburg operates under a city manager form of government in which the mayor and six city council members have equal votes.
-Council members represent districts within the city and the mayor is elected at large.
+Council members represent districts within the city, and the mayor is elected at large.
 The council appoints a city manager, who is responsible for the daily administration of city governmental affairs.

-City Hall was located at 145 West Broad Street, however that building was demolished and the city offices are currently located at 187 W Broad Street while a joint joint government complex for the city and county offices is under construction.
-City council meets on the second and fourth Monday of the month at the Spartanburg County Administration Building.
+City Hall was once at 145 West Broad Street, but that building was demolished, and the city offices are now at 187 West Broad Street while a joint government complex for the city and county offices is under construction.
+The city council meets on the second and fourth Monday of the month at the Spartanburg County Administration Building.

-The Spartanburg County Administration Building (the old Sears building which was vacated in the mid-1970s when Sears moved to Westgate Mall and renovated in the late 1980s or early 1990s) is located at 366 North Church Street.
-It is across the street from the Spartanburg Memorial Auditorium.
+The Spartanburg County Administration Building (the old Sears building which was vacated in the mid-1970s when Sears moved to Westgate Mall and renovated in the late 1980s or early 1990s) is at 366 North Church Street, across the street from the Spartanburg Memorial Auditorium.